 It’s C.S.
 Lewis week here at Faithlife!
-We’re celebrating the scholar’s life and writings, and with that, discounting the 30-volume C.S.
-Lewis Collection for one week only.
+We’re celebrating the scholar’s life, writings, and the 30-volume C.S.
+Lewis Collection .

 This is a post from Revd.
 Dr. Tim Perry, Rector of the Church of the Epiphany (Anglican) in Sudbury, ON, and teacher in the Joint Faculty of Religious Studies at Laurentian University, also in Sudbury.
 Dr. Perry reflects on Lewis’ unique ability to speak to all types of people.

 I spent a good deal of my early adulthood avoiding C.S.
 Lewis.
 After my childhood enthrallment with Narnia, I largely left the Oxbridge don behind.
 The reason was simple: everyone else was suggesting I should read him.
 So, I didn’t.
 There was more to it than that, of course, but not much.
 I tried dipping into Mere Christianity, The Screwtape Letters, the Space Trilogy, and other works, but none could hold me like the adventures of the Pevensie children in the wonderful land between the lamp post and Aslan’s country.
 So, why am I here writing an appreciation?